terahlunah/rust-oscillator/README.md

 # rust-oscillator
 An implementation of a simple oscillator in Rust.
-It's uses a cosine wave with a ajustable frequency.
+It uses a cosine wave with a ajustable frequency.

 ## Example
 ```rust